wanderdust/newsletter/content/posts/023_load_testing_databricks_sql_warehose/index.md

 ## Load Testing Results

-Feel free to skip this section and move directly to the results.
+If you are not really interested in the specific numbers, feel free to skip this section completely and head directly to the results.

 ### Load Test #0
 *Same configuration as baseline but loading it with 150 concurrent users*